SampleUserD/DSLanguage.Framework/README.md

     - `namespace Additional`
       - `interface Context`

-  ## Parser.Component
+  ## Parser.Components
-  - `Parser.Component` is the namespace that contains basic definitions for components
+  - `Parser.Components` is the namespace that contains basic definitions for components
   - Components are the main functional parts of the parser (a.k.a "subparsers").
     The main purpose of the components is generation AST (abstract syntax tree)
   - Members: